Creating the sustainable campus of the future

 Solar outreach

 Through the University Renewable Energy Education Program, students take a hands-on approach to providing solar technology training where it’s most needed.
 Participants have completed more than 30 internships, fellowships, and trainings with partners including the nonprofit organization Bridging the Gap in Virginia (BTGVA), which provides a free solar installation training for formerly incarcerated people, veterans, substance abusers, at-risk youth, and other marginalized groups.
-“It’s a huge market,” said Mary Finley-Brook, associate professor of geography and the environment.
+“It’s a huge market,” said Mary Finley-Brook, professor of geography and the environment.
 “But there’s just a lack of access.”

 Solar power